flowcommerce/redux-fetch/README.md

 ## API

-### `fetch(getInitialAsyncState)(RouteComponent[, LoadingComponent])`
+### `fetch(getInitialAsyncState)(RouteComponent[, ActivityIndicator])`

 **You must decorate your route components with this higher order component for fetching to work.**

 A higher order component (HOC) that fetches the data requirements for the application state before rendering its wrapped `RouteComponent`.
-By default, it renders a `LoadingComponent` provided by the library while fetching data.
-You may passed your own `LoadingComponent` or set it to `null` to prevent rendering anything (not recommended).
+By default, it renders a `ActivityIndicator` provided by the library while fetching data.
+You may pass your own `ActivityIndicator` or set it to `null` to prevent rendering anything (not recommended).

 The `getInitialAsyncState` function receives the store's `dispatch` and `state` when called and should return a promise that is resolved when the store is hydrated with the data requirements to render the `RouteComponent`.
 The returned promise should handle all errors that occur while fetching, usually by reducing them into the application via error action types.

+### `fetch.setup(options)`

+**You must call this function before decorating your components with `fetch`.**

+A function that allows you to globally configure the behavior for `fetch`.

+The `options` argument can have the following properties:

+* `activityIndicator` - By default, the library provides a spinner component to render while fetching data.
+If you want to provide your own, use this option to define a different component to be rendered instead.

+* `selectFetchingState` - By default, the library expects to find the fetching state at `state.fetching`.
+If you want to put the fetching state elsewhere, use this option to define a selector function to access the fetching state.

 ### `fetchReducer()`